bartificer/programming-by-stealth/docs/pbs24.md

 }
 ```

-Note that we are using Markdown syntax to mark some items for rendering as code snippets, specifically, we are using the back-tick to do that.
+Note that we are using Markdown syntax to mark some items for rendering as code snippets, specifically, we are using the backtick to do that.

 Something else functions can do is throw exceptions.
 You can document this using the `@throws` tag.
 This tag takes the following form: